 Laminate countertops were super popular throughout the 1940s, 1950s, 1960s, and beyond.
 They provided home chefs with a durable work surface that was available in a broad range of colors and patterns.
 When Seattle, Washington based construction firm Hammer and Hand was renovating this kitchen, they selected a laminate countertop by Pionite in a particular style called Formal Mahogany.
 The countertop has a smooth aluminum edge, which helps to protect the laminate from scratches and dings.

-The midcentury-inspired checkerboard floor is made of vinyl tiles by Armstrong in contrasting shades of Maraschino and Buttercream Yellow.Continue to 8 of 12 below.
+The midcentury-inspired checkerboard floor is made of vinyl tiles by Armstrong Flooring in contrasting shades of Maraschino and Buttercream Yellow.Continue to 7 of 11 below.

 Must-Have Appliances in Bright, Bold Colors